Gilead Sciences, Inc. [GILD] – Mismatched value: Check Out the Fundamental Analysis

-Gilead Sciences, Inc. [NASDAQ: GILD] dipped by -0.32% on the last trading session, reaching $63.00 price per share at the time.
-Gilead Sciences, Inc. represents 1.28B in outstanding shares, while the company has a total market value of $80.95B with the latest information.
+Gilead Sciences, Inc. [NASDAQ: GILD] gained by 0.80% on the last trading session, reaching $63.13 price per share at the time.
+Gilead Sciences, Inc. represents 1.28B in outstanding shares, while the company has a total market value of $80.36B with the latest information.

 Gilead Sciences, Inc. [NASDAQ:GILD]: Analyst Rating and Earnings